-The San Francisco International Film Festival (SFFILM Festival) is an essential stop on the circuit for emerging storytellers and established filmmakers alike.
-The Bay Area's premier film event and the longest running film festival in the Americas, the SFFILM Festival is deeply rooted in the culture of film appreciation—film as an art form and as a meaningful force for social change.
-The Festival is an important showcase for the most vibrant and innovative films from around the globe.
+The San Francisco International Film Festival presented by SFFILM is an essential stop on the circuit for emerging storytellers and established filmmakers alike.
+The 2025 edition will take place from April 17–27 in venues in San Francisco and around the Bay Area.
+The San Francisco International Film Festival is the longest running film festival in the Americas, bringing films from around the world to discerning and warm Bay Area audiences since 1957.
+SFFILM is rooted in the culture of film appreciation by exploring film as an evolutionary art form, and as a transformative force for social change.

-The 2023 SFFILM Festival will take place from April 13–23 with both in-person and online events, parties, talks and more.
-Exact dates, venue footprint, and in-person event structure are all subject to some change based on the realities of producing a safe and accessible film festival at that time.
+The 2025 SFFILM Festival will take place from April 17–27, 2025 with both in-person and online events, parties, talks, and more.
+Screening schedules, venue footprint, and in-person event structure are all subject to some change based on the realities of producing a safe and accessible film festival at that time.

 🎥 Opportunities for Filmmakers